bitfocus/companion-module-obs-studio/HELP.md

 - image_file_name
 - current_text (Current text value of text sources)
 - volume (Current volume in dB of a source)
+- mute (Current audio mute state of a source)
+- monitor (Current audio monitoring state of a source)
+- sync_offset (Current audio sync offset of a source)
+- balance (Current audio balance of a source)

 **General**